-Autosomal-dominant genetic disorder with the defining features of café au lait spots, multiple neurofibromas, and iris Lisch nodules.
+Type 1 neurofibromatosis (NF1) is an autosomal-dominant genetic disorder with the defining features of café au lait spots, multiple neurofibromas, and iris Lisch nodules.

 The disorder is progressive, though variable; it will worsen.